-Information unrelated to University business

-Messages containing confidential

-information such as course grades, financial aid award amounts, or tuition/fee payment amounts
+- Information unrelated to University business - Messages containing confidential - information such as course grades, financial aid award amounts, or tuition/fee payment amounts - Personal information - Promoting personal business or solicitation - Surveys that do not serve sanctioned University purposes. - Surveys that do not serve sanctioned University purposes.

-Personal information

-· Promoting personal business or solicitation

-• Surveys that do not serve sanctioned University purposes.

-• Surveys that do not serve sanctioned University purposes.

-Questions regarding email accounts or use can be addressed to the University's Information Technology unit at.
+Questions regarding email accounts or use can be addressed to the University's Information Technology unit at helpdesk@cdrewu.edu or by calling 1-800-CDU-HELP.